Guide to Selong Belanak Beach in Lombok

 The slow boat leaves from Padang Bai (on the east coast, halfway up the island), not from Sanur in the south.
 It arrives in Lembar Harbour in Mataram.

 This boat delivers on its promise of being slow.
-We arrived after the loading of the boat the first time we took it, but it can take an hour or more.
+We arrived after loading the boat the first time we took it, but it can take an hour or more.
 The journey then takes several hours.
-And the unloading on the otherwise can also take an hour.
+And the unloading on the other side can also take an hour.

 By the time we arrived, all the seats were full, so we rented mats to sit on the floor.
 It was pretty comfortable but cosy with the locals.